-From economics and education to safety and healthcare and beyond, there are myriad important factors to consider when choosing where to live.
+From economics and education to safety and health care and beyond, there are myriad important factors to consider when choosing where to live.
 Seeking to capture these factors and to determine the best American cities for young families, we considered 16 data points from eight sources and interviewed three experts.
 Below you will find our results, as well as a detailed methodology explaining how we arrived at them.

 Make that 156.
-Here is how every city captured in our study ranks in the five categories of data that affect young families most.
+Here is how every city captured in our study ranks in the five categories of data that affect young families the most.

 |4||Des Moines, IA||3||51||30||102||84|

-|6||Sioux Falls, SD||1||72||13||144||57|
+|6||Sioux Falls, SD||$1||72||13||144||57|